 Yes sex is safe during your period.
 And yes, some sex toys can be, too.
 Here are Dr. O’Reilly’s recommendations for period play time based on how you feel at that time of the month.

-No intercourse, just outercourse: “When it comes to pleasure during your period… Some people prefer external stimulation of the clitoris while on their period.
-The Womanizer Premium 2 may be an option, as it stimulates around the head of the clitoris to pleasure the pelvic region.”
+No intercourse, just outercourse: “When it comes to pleasure during your period… Some people prefer external stimulation while on their period.
+The Womanizer Premium 2 may be an option, as it stimulates around the pelvic region.”

 Yes, yes, intercourse: “Others may prefer deep external vibrations and rubbing during on their period.
 The We-Vibe Touch X is the perfect toy for this type of play.
 It fits neatly into the palm of your hand and is perfect for vibing & grinding externally.”